clearpaper/nips-patcher/README.md

   - Expected output ROM CRC32
   - Output file name
   - Notes / description

+Alternatively, you can use the extremely capable [FLIPS](https://github.com/Alcaro/Flips).

 ⚠️ **No ROMs are included**.
 You must supply your own, legally obtained ROMs.